Paolo-Burns/Google-Data-Analytics-Portfolio-Project/README.md

 ![startinglocations](https://github.com/user-attachments/assets/268c7b98-d4b8-4328-b61f-1fc473f736ef)

-- Casual riders start their rides more frequently along the coast where a large concetration of Chicago's parks are as well as the beaches and piers.
+- Casual riders start their rides more frequently along the coast where a large concentration of Chicago's parks are as well as the beaches and piers.
 - Annual members start their bike trips deeper in Chicago's business districts.
 - Note the point at the University of Illinois at Chicago.
 This indicates that annual memberships might be popular with students and/or university professors & staff.

 ![ending locations](https://github.com/user-attachments/assets/206981b7-e523-44e6-b14d-2360a6da957a)

 - The ending station frequencies tell a similar story.
-- Note the 2 southern points for annual members in both charts.
+- Note the 2 southern points for members in both charts.
 These points represent stations that are adjacent to the University of Chicago Bookstore, University of Chicago Main Quadrangle, University of Chicago School of Law, and an ancient cultures museum.

   Analysis Summary: